Navigating the Legal Implications of British Columbia Cross-Border Accidents

 Interesting questions arise as to how this insurance coverage applies when accidents by ICBC insured parties occur outside of the geographic area of British Columbia, and particularly on foreign soil.

-If you are a resident of British Columbia and you are injured in a cross-border accident, it is very important to retain the services of an attorney who understands how the law applies to cross border accidents.
+If you are a resident of British Columbia and you are injured in a cross-border accident, it is very important to retain the services of a lawyer who understands how the law applies to cross border accidents.
 It may also be necessary to negotiate settlements in both Canada and the United States.
 There are also significant strategic advantages to negotiating a settlement in one country before the other.
 This is another reason that having competent legal representation is so important.

 When an accident occurs outside British Columbia, one of the complex issues is determining how the law is applied to the accident and also which law might apply.